Specially-Designed Sensory Play Equipment

 In our experience, all children are able to benefit greatly from this equipment!
 By allowing children of all ability levels to play together, they are able to learn a great deal from each other.

 What makes We Rock The Spectrum Kid’s Gym unique is that every one of our indoor playground locations includes twelve pieces of specialized play equipment.
 These twelve pieces of equipment are designed and manufactured for WRTS, with the developmental needs of children with sensory processing disorders in mind.

 This equipment is sometimes used in our gyms by Occupational Therapists, who run sessions with the children they work with inside some gym locations.
 However – the equipment is also tested every day by the world’s foremost experts on having a good time: every kid who comes through our doors!

 Our Twelve Specialized Pieces of Sensory Equipment:

-The zip line is a great way to build strength and muscle endurance, enhancing a child’s ability to integrate and tolerate movement while they challenge themselves to hold on long enough to make it to the other end.
+The Zip Slider is a great way to build strength and muscle endurance, enhancing a child’s ability to integrate and tolerate movement while they challenge themselves to hold on long enough to make it to the other end.

 Upper Body Strength